arjunmakesthings/itp-blog/content/uv-printer experiments.md

 noteOrder: "123"
 draft: "false"
 ---
-we were instructed by [[people/ian|ian]] to keep testing the uv-printer, and to make sure that it prints often.
+we were instructed by [[people/ian cox|ian cox]] to keep testing the uv-printer, and to make sure that it prints often.

 i took this image, that i'd generated a few years ago.